Signed in as:

 filler@godaddy.com

-THINK REGENERATION is a coalition of organizations, farmers, ranchers, scientists, researchers, and philanthropists who want to accelerate on-the-ground regenerative food supply projects.
+THINK REGENERATION is a national coalition of organizations, farmers, ranchers, scientists, researchers, and philanthropists who want to accelerate on-the-ground regenerative food supply projects.
 Our programs support projects that repair food growing ecosystems, reverse trends in chronic disease rates, elevate the voices of regenerative growers, and build more community resilience.

-Founded 2022 | 501(c)(3) | www.ThinkRegeneration.com| Colona, Illinois
+Founded 2022 | 501(c)(3) | www.ThinkRegeneration.com | Colona, Illinois

 Ryan Erisman grew up on an innovative Illinois organic farm and left after college to for the challenge and adventure of the Marine Corps.
 In 2007, a decade into what was supposed to be a four-year plan, Ryan deployed to Iraq for a second time to lead 170 Marines in combat and counterinsurgency between Fallujah and Ramadi, Iraq.
 Ryan’s Marines engaged their minds before their weapons and treated Iraqis with respect and dignity, forging relationships with villagers -including former low-level insurgents- driving out Al Qaeda together.
 After the Marine Corps, Ryan came back to farming and founded Odyssey Farm in Sun Prairie, Wisconsin where he raises acorn-finished pastured pork, grass-fed beef, and small grains using regenerative practices.
 While farming and working for a state agency, Ryan earned a Masters degree from Edgewood College in Social Innovation and Sustainability Leadership.
-Ryan realized that counterinsurgency, deep regenerative agriculture, and complex social and organizational change followed similar principles —immerse yourself in the environment, see connections in the larger system, adapt your thinking, and build relationships through radical collaboration.

 Leigh Fonseca brings over 15 years of experience as a product and analytics leader leveraging data to help businesses understand their customers.
 She recently embarked on a new chapter focused on regeneration when she and her husband purchased their forever home and sanctuary on 6 acres in northwest Washington.
 In 2022, Leigh launched Love & Greens, a microfarm growing sustainable produce, flowers, and reviving heritage fruits and berries leading with soil health and following organic principles.
 This complements her husband's counseling and end-of-life planning services through Drake Living & Dying Design.
 Together, they are cultivating a healing space on their property to give back through community and regenerative practices.
 Passionate about sustainability, data-driven innovation, and fostering human connections, Leigh joined the Think Regeneration board to advance their mission of promoting regenerative systems, resilience, and human thriving in harmony with nature.
-With her analytical acumen, farming experience, and commitment to community, Leigh aims to support Think Regeneration's efforts to drive meaningful impact.

 Abbey Kingdon serves as the Savory Global Network Coordinator for the Savory Institute.
 She is also the owner and operator of UVE.
 UVE is a Savory Network Hub serving the West Coast and the Intermountain West, and is headquartered in Fort Bidwell, California.